mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 ### Window functions
 Window functions are similar to aggregate functions (anything with a `GROUP BY`) in that they apply a calculation to a grouped set of values.
 Unlike aggregate functions, however, window functions don't reduce the number of rows.

+Let's say we take the average score for each student.
+On lines 4-6 below, we add the `OVER` and `PARTITION BY` to convert the aggregation into a window functions.

 {% include header-sql.html %}
 ```sql
 SELECT